garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/User Personas.md

 	- #compsci345example
 	- their past experience with other software (& how they felt about it)

-They should be a '3'
+They should be a '3-dimensional' person that can serve as a reference
+- "Will this work for Tim?"

+## Advantages of personas
+1. They are quick & easy to create
+2. They provi